react-native-linear-gradient/react-native-linear-gradient/README.md

 ## Add it to your project

+First, install it with `npm install react-native-linear-gradient --save`

-You can try linking the project automatically:
+Then you can try to link the project automatically:

 `$ react-native link react-native-linear-gradient`